Game Development

 -----------------------------------------------------------------

-The minor Game Development is suitable for students from different disciplines that have an interest in learning how to develop games.
-They like to work together with students from other disciplines on the development of their game.
+The minor Game Development is suitable for students from different disciplines that have an interest in learning how to develop games, and enjoy collaborating in a multidisciplinary team.

 Leerdoelen

-Depending on the chosen profile, this minor offers a combination of the following objectives: Game Production - Game Programming - Game Design - Level & Sound Design – Storytelling - Artificial Intelligence Programming – Math & Physics –Graphics Programming – Concept Art.
+Depending on the chosen profile, this minor offers a combination of the following objectives: Game Production - Game Programming - Game Design - Level & Sound Design – Concept Art - Storytelling - Artificial Intelligence Programming ––Graphics Programming.

 Ingangseisen

-There are no formal requirements, however students may be limited in their choices if they don’t have a technical background.
+There are no formal requirements for entry to this course.
+However, students may be limited in their choices if they don’t have a technical (software development) background.

 Literatuur